bevyengine/bevy-website/content/news/2026-06-14-bevy-0.19/index.md

 ---

-A special thanks to Andhrimnir (@tecbeast42) for giving Bevy ownership of the `bevy_settings` crate name on `crates.io`.
-We built our own brand new settings crate, but we're re-using the `bevy_settings` crate name because it fits the best.
+A special thanks to Andhrimnir (@tecbeast42) for giving Bevy ownership of the `bevy-settings` crate name on `crates.io`.
+We built our own brand new settings crate, but we're re-using the `bevy-settings` crate name because it fits the best.

 ## More Post-Processing Effects